ashiven/discord-gpt/README.md

    Bot: The key points of the text are the following: ...
    ```
-- `~session 10` to start a 10 minute pomodoro working session.
+- `~session 10 [goals]` to start a 10 minute pomodoro working session, optionally telling **ChatGPT** about your goals for this session.

   ```
-  User: ~session 10
+  User: ~session 10 I would like to use this fruitful time in order to build an http server in python.

   Bot: Your 10 minute session has been running for:

        0m : 39s

-  Bot: 🍅⏰ Your mini pomodoro sprint has ended! 🎉 Time to take a well-deserved break and recharge for the next round.
+  Bot: 🍅🎉 Time's up!
+Your 1-minute pomodoro session has come to an end.
+It's break time! 🌟

-       Enjoy your breather! 😊 #PomodoroPower
+       Did you manage to build the HTTP server in Python during this short session?
+       If not, would you like some help to achieve it in the next one?

+       Here's a cute animal video to brighten your break: Funny Animal Video
   ```

 ---